 Learning the art of Chinese calligraphy with a master of the craft was on my wish list for a few years.
 I only wanted to study with someone truly eager to share their knowledge, a passionate expert in calligraphy.
 I have a long history with China.
 I have been visiting the country for more than 15 years.
 Cruising the Mainland from the North through the coast to the South, megacities to villages in the “clean” Southwest where nature casts its magnificence over the millions of visitors today.
 When I came in the early 2000s, the Chinese tourism was incomparably minimal.
 How profoundly has that changed!
 Then, the experience was uncluttered by the masses eager to snap as many self-promoting photos with their mobile devices as the space allows for.
 In their rather uncultured and rough disregard for others, I was struck by these people who were clumsily ascending back on their saddle.
 We live in a global world, with an easy commute and travelling so cheap the billion nation can fly where it wants en masse.

 Witnessing the upheaval as a Western bystander, I desired to do something ancient.
-Living in Taiwan for a while illuminated the treasures of the ancient Chinese culture for me.
+Living in Taiwan about 15 years ago illuminated the treasures of the ancient Chinese culture for me.
 There, unimpeded by the Cultural Revolution that stiffened the heritage on the Mainland, Chinese crafts and traditions thrived.
-Rewinding to the rich culture of the East, the essence and greatness of China itself, I took on qi-gong, tai-chi and eventually grasped the brush, soaking it in ink and stroke the paper with my own calligraphy.
-All of these ancient Chinese practices taught me a lot about myself and the nature experience.
+Rewinding to the rich culture of the East and the essence and greatness of China itself, I took on qi-gong, tai-chi and eventually grasped the brush.
+Soaking it in ink, I stroke the paper with my own calligraphy.
+These ancient Chinese arts taught me a lot about myself and the nature of experience.

-The power of calligraphy: the vehicle of art, culture, information and mindfulness
+Power of calligraphy as vehicle of art, culture, information and mindfulness

 Learning Chinese calligraphy is about understanding better the spiritually advanced culture of China.
 Printed word and art has always been censored or burned by power-gripping rulers anywhere.
 The First Universal Emperor Shih Huang Ti shortly after unifying China in 221 BC ordered destruction of works by Confucius and his scholars.
 As change is the universal rule of life, the author and translator of Sun Tzu‘s essential The Art Of War, Samuel B. Griffith writes, that “the later Emperor Wu offered generous rewards to all those who presented copies of ancient works”.
 Times change, and the lucky surviving works continue to enlighten us.
 Information has always been valued highly by humans, and art as well as calligraphy inherently preserve and transmit ideas as the data in our electronic devices do today.
 Information wars may yet to surprise us in the near future.